 If you have complaints or queries about anti-competitive practices contact the Italian Competition Authority.

 There are also non-governmental organisations that provide advice to UK businesses operating in Italy, for example the British Chamber of Commerce for Italy.

 These organisations are not associated with the UK government, and their views are not representative of any government policies.

-If you’re a UK service provider or business, you may face restrictions on your ability to own, manage or direct a company registered in an EU member state.
+If you have a UK business, you might face restrictions on your ability to own, manage or direct a registered company in Italy or any other EEA country.

 Setting up a business

 You can find out how to set up a business in Italy on these websites:

 UK legal professionals who have investments in law firms in Italy should contact the Italian National Bar Association (website in Italian) for further information on the implications for your investment.

 See the latest information on all travel to Europe.